 Within each model, there are options for different metals (brass alloys, bronze and hand hammered copper) which all have their own specific sound and response characteristics.

 Every neck is proudly handmade in his NYC saxophone shop by Kim and his dedicated team.
 It is truly a handcrafted product.
-Here is a video link of the neck making process.

 Players all over the world are now playing these necks on their saxophones including jazz greats Joe Lovano, Ravi Coltrane, Jerry Bergonzi, Branford Marsalis and many others.